 Safranbolu is a town located in the black sea region of Turkey.
 It’s a beautiful place to visit and unique when compared to the massive metropolises such as Istanbul.
 The best things about this city, though, is the old town.
 Head here to visit over 25 different mosques, tombs, fountains, Turkish baths and more!

 Just outside of the town is the Incekaya Aqueduct.
-This can be hiked to by talking with people in the town and asking for a guide.
+This can be hiked to by with people in the town and asking for a guide.
 Or, you can always try it on your own.
 The journey to the aqueduct weaves its way through an incredible and beautiful gorge.
 You’ll be able to make your way down the path whilst looking back over the town.

 The best time to visit the region is between late August and early December.
 This is when the weather tends to be the best and most conducive to hiking.
 Of course, you can also head to this one of Turkey’s hidden gems during the summer months, but it might get just a little bit too hot.